Ask An Expert

 You’ve Got This

 Sleep changes significantly throughout development.
-Knowing what to expect can reduce your frustration significantly.
+Knowing what to expect when sleep training your baby can reduce your frustration significantly.
 Give these tools a try to help your family sleep in heavenly peace.
 Otherwise, consider the strategy my wife and I employed with our first child: Read EVERY child sleep book you can get your hands on during each precious waking hour — and by the time you’ve completed the last book, your child will have figured out how to sleep on their own!
 Be encouraged.
 You can do this!